- Affects more than 16 million Americans.

 Preparing For Your Dermatologist Visit

-Even though rosacea symptoms can be treated at home, you may want to see a dermatologist to confirm your diagnosis or prescribe medication to provide some relief.
+Even though rosacea symptoms can be treated at home, you may want to see a dermatologist in California to confirm your diagnosis or prescribe medication to provide some relief.
 Here are some tips to help you prepare for a productive appointment.

 - Keep a journal.
 Note how and when symptoms occur: the time of day, the severity, foods eaten, and anything topically applied to your skin such as soap or lotion.